adeeba653/OpenCV_Basics/README.md

-# OpenCV_Basics
+# Image Preprocessing with OpenCV (Basics)
-This project includes simple image processing tasks using Python, OpenCV, and NumPy.
-It’s great if you’re just starting out and want to learn how to work with images using code.
+This repo is just a simple collection of basic image preprocessing tasks I tried out using Python, OpenCV, and NumPy.
+I did this to practice and show that I’m familiar with common image processing techniques used in computer vision.

-🔧 What’s Included?
+# What I’ve Done
-Here are some of the basic tasks I’ve done:
+Here are some tasks I’ve implemented:

-Convert images to grayscale
+- Convert image to grayscale

-Resize images
+- Resize and scale images

-Blur and smooth images
+- Blur images (Gaussian, median, etc.)

-Apply different types of thresholding
+- Apply thresholding (simple and adaptive)

-Detect edges using Canny
+- Detect edges (Canny)

-Do erosion and dilation (morphology)
+- Do morphological operations (erosion, dilation)

-Convert between color formats (like BGR to HSV)
+- Convert color spaces (like BGR to HSV)

-Rotate, crop, and flip images
+- Rotate, flip, and crop images

-Find and draw contours
+- Find and draw contours

-These are helpful for learning computer vision and image analysis.
+Each task is done in a separate Python script.

-🛠️ Tools Used
+# Tools Used
-Python 3
+- Python

-OpenCV (cv2)
+- OpenCV (cv2)

-NumPy
+- NumPy